DanielBMarkham/Info-Ops/manuscript/chapter9.md

 We diagram things differently depending on which bucket they're in.
 Behaviors are all about doing things, so we diagram behaviors using Activity Diagrams.
 Supplementals are all about general statements.
 We haven't gotten to those yet.
 Structure is all about how little pieces fit into bigger pieces.

 Whatever you're talking about, there are little pieces that fit into bigger pieces.
-Ususally there are a bunch of them.
+Usually there are a bunch of them.
 Working to do something for some company?
 Trying to learn as much you need to about them, do the required analysis, before you start work?
 Talking at the **Business Realized** level?

 Let's see, for any large company, talking about **Business Realized** stuff, there could be a bunch of Structure information.